Electrux/ls_extended/README.md

 ## Usage

-The basic usage is similar to the native *ls* command, and for the options, look at:
+The basic usage is similar to the native *ls* command, and for the options, take a look at:

 `ls_extended help`

 Where ls_extended is the binary of this program which must be built.

+## Installation

+### With CCP4M

+The project uses CCP4M build system which is located [here](https://github.com/Electrux/ccp4m).
+The installation instructions for CCP4M are in its own repository.

+Once it is installed, just use `ccp4m project build` to build the code.
+The executable will be generated in the `bin/` directory of the project and you can then copy it to your PATH (`/usr/bin/`, `/usr/local/bin/` etc).

+### Without CCP4M

+To install without CCP4M, execute the following shell script in the project's root directory (This will not compile the tests though):

+`./build.sh`

+This will generate an executable in bin directory named `ls_extended`.
+Just copy it to your PATH.